OpenSourceEconomics/econ-project-templates/_sources/getting_started.txt

 Getting started (Python-based project)
 ---------------------------------------------

-1. Clone the project template repository and copy its contents to the place on your machine where you want the resulting project to live, e.g.
+1. Clone the project template repository (or download the `zip file <https://github.com/hmgaudecker/econ-project-templates/archive/python.zip>`_) and copy its contents to the place on your machine where you want the resulting project to live, e.g.

         C:\Projects\structural-retirement-model\

 2. Use the "find in project"-functionality of your editor to search and replace the following terms: